ratneshkarjee/ratneshkarjee.github.io/README.md

                 </div>
                 <div class="col-md-6">
                     <h1 class="display-4">Hello, Welcome to Ratnesh's Profile</h1>
-                    <p style="text-align: justify;">Curiosity to explore and discover new knowledge and learn new things should form the base for any researcher.
+                    <p class="text-justify">Curiosity to explore and discover new knowledge and learn new things should form the base for any researcher.
 Growing up in a village in West Bengal, I was intrigued when I first encountered subjects such as animal behaviour in my bachelor’s degree coursework.
 These courses helped me better understand the animals I had seen back home, including the human-elephant conflicts in my region.
 I believe this was the start of my journey in wildlife conservation.</p>
                 </div>
             </div>
         </div>